24 Mar COVID-19 Rapid Response Grants

 Priorities: Initial priority will be given to help fund frontline human services organizations that have deep roots in the community and strong experience working with vulnerable populations.
 Our rapid response grantmaking will address gaps in services and increase capacity of organizations to meet basic needs of individuals and families.
 These grants will address the needs of Grant County’s most vulnerable individuals who have been exacerbated due to the COVID-19 outbreak.
 The main purpose in activating our rapid response grantmaking procedures is to support the emerging needs of our nonprofits, which include, but are not limited to, food access, homelessness, medical services, and emergency childcare.
 Once the state of emergency has expired, any remaining funds will support nonprofit organizations impacted financially as a result of program disruptions or cancellations resulting in revenue loss.

-COVID-19 Rapid Response Grant Simple Application: To move resources quickly, we have opened a simple, rolling application process from now through April 14th.
+COVID-19 Rapid Response Grant Simple Application: To move resources quickly, we have opened a simple, rolling application process from now through May 25th at noon.
 Funds may be requested for up to $10,000.
 Grant amounts will be determined by funding availability.
-In addition to the $47,000 granted yesterday, the Community Foundation of Grant County has committed an additional $100,000 to this cause, and any additional donations received from Grant County donors will be added to this to be utilized for grantmaking.
 Awards will be assessed based on need and may be used for both service delivery and operations essential to emergency response and viability.
-To apply for a Rapid Response Grant from the Give To Grant Community Impact Fund, 501c3 organizations working with communities in Grant County who are disproportionately impacted socially or economically by the coronavirus outbreak can access the COVID-19 Rapid Response Simple Grant Application below.
+To apply for a Rapid Response Grant from the Give To Grant Community Impact Fund, 501c3 organizations working with communities in Grant County who are disproportionately impacted socially or economically by the coronavirus outbreak can access the COVID-19 Rapid Response Simple Grant Application.

 Final Grant Report: Final grant use and expenditure reports will mirror those of our regular grantmaking cycles and will be required at a later date to allow our nonprofit partners to dedicate their time to their frontline clients during this time of hardship.